Flexeril: 7 things you should know

 - Flexeril will not reduce muscle spasm due to central nervous system (CNS) disease, such as cerebral palsy.

 - Flexeril belongs to a class of drugs known as muscle relaxants.

 - May be used for the short-term relief of muscle spasm associated with acute, painful, musculoskeletal conditions.

-- Improves pain, tenderness, and range of motion associated with muscle spasms and increases a person's ability to perform their day-to-day activities.
+- Improves pain, tenderness, and range of motion associated with muscle spasm and increases a person's ability to perform their day-to-day activities.

 - Relieves skeletal muscle spasm without interfering with muscle function.

-- The sedative effects of Flexeril may help people sleep who are experiencing insomnia as a result of muscle spasms.
+- The sedative effects of Flexeril may help people sleep who are experiencing insomnia as a result of muscle spasm.

 - Flexeril's effects are long-lasting.

 - Flexeril has not been associated with addiction; however, abrupt discontinuation may produce symptoms such as nausea, a headache, and a general feeling of discomfort.
 The dosage of Flexeril is best tapered off slowly on discontinuation.